“…and that’s how you properly set up a tent, Valerie.”

 He felt like charging in and chopping Lucero’s head clean off.
 But he had enough sense to know that was a horrible idea.
 If Lucero could split a flying bolt down the middle, he’d fall just as easily.
 Miles was a dead man, and getting killed himself wouldn’t bring him back.
 All Aaron could do was stand back and hope his friend’s suffering would end soon.

 After about a minute of the torture, Miles screams had finally stopped.
 He was nothing but a charred up corpse stuck on a sword.

 “And that friends,” Lucero chuckled, giving his saber one last twist.
 A final vein of lightning ran up the blade and reduced Miles’ cadaver to dust, the ash soon spreading to the wind.
 The only thing left of him was a black scuff on the deck.
 “Is only a small taste of the fate the gods have in store for the heretics.”

 A few small claps.
 That was all it took.
 Some of the men in the crowd hated heretics and monsters with such a burning rage that the sick little show actually pleased them.
 Their hero had finally arrived to end the war.
 Seeing his glowing reaction, that was all it took for the rest of the crowd to follow suit and applaud him.

 Having no idea why, Aaron slowly joined in and applauded the man who just murdered his friend.
 Why?
 He didn’t want to.
 Was he that afraid?
 From his buckling knees to his sick stomach, that was the only explanation he could think of.

-‘The Legion… I wish I never worked for these sick fucks.’
+‘How could these bastards be applauding Lucero for that?
+I wish I never worked for these sick fucks.’